lateralblast/guige/README.md

 Version
 -------

-Current version: 2.8.7
+Current version: 3.0.6

 Issues
 ------

 Current issues:

-- Currently ZFS root does not work with Ubuntu 22.04.4 or later (have logged a bug with curtin installer team)
-  - A workaround for this is to install 22.04.3 or 23.04 and upgrade to a later release
+- Code currently in the process of being cleaned up so ZFS root works, but some of the other options may not
 - BIOS ISO does not support ZFS
 - Default mode is UEFI with ZFS and LVM install options
 - BIOS ISO mode will build installer with only LVM install

 Prerequisites
 -------------